vanzll/vanzll.github.io/_pages/about.md

 - *2024.12*  &nbsp;🎉🎉 One co-first-author paper accepted by *The 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2025)* (**oral**).
 - *2024.12*  &nbsp;🎉🎉 One first-author paper accepted by *The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025)* (**oral, oral rate: 4.6%**).
 - *2024.10*  &nbsp;🎉🎉 One co-first-author paper accepted by *Australasian Database Conference 2025* (**oral＆ best paper runner-up**), and published at [*Springer Nature*](https://link.springer.com/chapter/10.1007/978-981-96-1242-0_4).
-- *2024.10*  &nbsp;🎉🎉 I have ended my memorable attachment at [Centre for Frontier AI Research](https://www.a-star.edu.sg/cfar), Agency for Science, Technology and Research [(A*STAR)](https://www.a-star.edu.sg/) at Singapore, serving as an intern researcher.
 - *2024.09*  &nbsp;🎉🎉 One paper accepted by *Journal of Geophysical Research - Atmospheres*.
 - *2024.09*  &nbsp;🎉🎉 One invention patent *A Single-UAV Atmospheric Pollutant Source Tracing Method Based on Gradient Ascent and Physical Kinematics* is published.
 - *2024.05*  &nbsp;🎉🎉 One invention patent *A Method, System, Terminal Device, and Storage Medium for Air Quality Spatial Inference* is officially granted.